JakobKallin/RPG-Ambience/README.md

 **Note: RPG Ambience is no longer in active development.
-Please [read the announcement](https://blog.rpg-ambience.com/articles/rpg-ambience-future/) for details.**
+Please [read the announcement](https://blog.rpg-ambience.com/articles/rpg-ambience-future/) for details.
+For information on hosting your own version of RPG Ambience, please [read the instructions below](#hosting-your-own-copy-of-rpg-ambience).**

 # RPG Ambience